 Which traits justify that an item is an instance of class A?
 With what can an instance of class A interact, have or establish a relationship?

-For some classes it is possible to define explicitly the necessary characteristic traits, such as a text consisting of a fixed sequence of characters of an alphabet.
+For some classes it is possible to define explicitly the necessary characteristic traits, such as a text consisting of a fixed sequence of characters of a writing system.
 For other classes, in particular natural kinds, such as biological species, prototypical examples may be more effective.
-It may be helpful to refer to an enumeration of characteristic subclasses for helping the reader understand the common traits of a class.
+It may be helpful to refer to an enumeration of characteristic subclasses in helping the reader understand the common traits of a class.
 However, a class must not be defined as an enumeration of classes without essential common traits.
 Necessary traits often have to do with a variety of forms, in which the respective substance of an item may appear, that is determined by its functionality or capabilities for some purpose, such as a “hammer”, a “material sample” or an “information object”.
-In the case of processes, necessary traits may have to do with kinds of interaction and outcome or others.
+In the case of processes, necessary traits may have to do with kinds of interactions or outcomes or others.

-The descriptional properties of a class are formally declared in the ontology and therefore described separately.
-This may not be sufficient to understand how formally declared properties of class A should be related to represent a particular context of an instance of class A. Therefore, the scope note of the class should provide an understanding of the general contexts these properties relate to, but not repeat their individual definition.
+The properties of a class are formally declared in the ontology separate from the classes.
+The property declaration of a class may not be sufficient to understand the context of an instance of class A. Therefore, the scope note of the class should provide an understanding of the general contexts these properties relate to, but not repeat their individual definition.

 Identity criteria:

-What makes you tell one instance of class A apart from another? (synchronic or numeric identity).
+What makes two instances of class A distinct? (synchronic or numeric identity).

 This is nearly trivial and intuitive for persons, but can be quite demanding for other classes, such as buildings in an urban conglomerate, with overlapping boundaries, evolving, merging and splitting in the course of their history.
 It must not be confused with classification, i.e., finding a characteristic class for something at our attention, such as calling “this is a wine glass” to be the item’s identity!
 It must also not be confused with identification criteria, i.e., what known characteristics may be enough to determine an instance, such as a social security number for a citizen of some state, even if these necessarily apply to a single instance of the class (in this example an instance of E21 Person).